 - multiple values is when a metadata class includes more than one fielded value such as a delimited HTML keywords (e.g. keywords=red,blue,green) meta field that contains many keywords or an XML record containing multiple keyword fields (e.g.

 <kw>red</kw><kw>blue</kw><kw>green</kw>).
 Each of the values is matched when a search is run.

-- alternative values is when a metadata class includes several alternative values of which only one will be matched when a query is run. e.g. a price field that contains the price in US dollars, Pounds Sterling, Euros, Australian dollars, and New Zealand dollars.
-Depending on the store or location only one of these alternative metadata values will be relevant.
+- alternative values is when a metadata class includes several alternative values of which only one will be displayed e.g. a price field that contains the price in US dollars, Pounds Sterling, Euros, Australian dollars, and New Zealand dollars.
+Depending on the store or location only one of these alternative metadata values will shown in metadata summary.

 There are two ways in which a Funnelback metadata class will end up containing multiple values:

 - there are multiple metadata sources mapped to a single metadata class, and the source document matches more than one of the sources.

 - any of the matching metadata sources for a metadata class contain multiple values, either as delimited data within a single field, or as repeated fields.
 The delimiter is a vertical bar symbol (

 |) by default but this can be changed on a per-collection basis (the delimiters that are set will apply to all metadata classes for the purpose of splitting the into multiple values).